We offer hands-on support and training for campaigners, organisers, communications and operations teams working across social movements.

 Executive Director / Strategy and Fundraising

-Ayeisha provides strategic leadership for the Movement Building Hub.
+Ayeisha provides strategic leadership for NEON.
 She's currently doing a PhD at Goldsmiths University of London looking at neoliberalism and social justice work.
 She co-founded KIN, a network for black activists working for collective liberation.
 She also presents the Weekly Economics Podcast, Economics with Subtitles for BBC R4 and The Why Factor for BBC World Service.

 Matthew heads up NEON’s communications work and the Comms Hub.
 He works with press officers, spokespeople and campaigners to help them get the messages that matter to the people who need to hear them.
 He previously worked for Caroline Lucas MP, a member of the European Parliament and campaign group Share Action.